 |

-Antique DC Polarity-Indicator
+Antique Manhattan DC Polarity-Indicator

+the liquid in the negative end turns red.
 It has a patent date stamped on it of Oct.
 25, 1905.
-It was available in two models, a model 3220 for battery circuits and a model 3221 for 50-600 volts.
+The earliest ad I have found for it was published in 1903.
+It was available in two models, a model 3220 for testing the polarity of low voltage DC and battery charging circuits and a model 3221 for testing 50-600 volt DC circuits.

 They use a liquid filled glass tube that is incased in a hard rubber type case with a connector on each